versatica/mediasoup/doc/Building.md

 * [PyYAML](https://pyyaml.org/) is required.
   - In OSX install it with `brew install libyaml` and `sudo easy_install-X.Y pyyaml`.

+`MEDIASOUP_TIDY_CHECKS` environment variable with a comma separated list of checks overrides the checks defined in .clang-tidy file.

 ### `make fuzzer`